balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 <p>6) Your device should appear in your application dashboard within a few minutes.</p>

-__Note:__ Should you encounter any unexpected issues while provisioning your device, please follow the instructions for our <a href="https://github.com/balena-os/jetson-flash">Jetson Flash</a> tool to flash your device in recovery boot mode.
+Should you encounter any unexpected issues while provisioning your device, please follow the instructions for our <a href="https://github.com/balena-os/jetson-flash">Jetson Flash</a> tool to flash your device in recovery boot mode.

 If instead you would like to use a monitor and a keyboard, please expand the section below.
 </details>